-If you want to use an "advance directive" to give your instructions, here is what to do:
+If you want to use an advance directive to give your instructions, here is what to do:

-- Get the form.
-You can contact Member Services to ask for a form that is provided by the New England Healthy Living Collective.
-You can also download a copy of the form from the Honoring Choices website (www.honoringcoicesmass.com/new-england-healthy-living-collective). - Fill it out and sign it.
-Regardless of where you get this form, keep in mind that it is a legal document. - Give copies to appropriate people.
-A copy of your advance directive is as valid as the original.
-You should give a copy of the form to your healthcare provider and to your health care agents.
+• Get the form.
+You can get an advance directive form from your lawyer, from a social worker, or from some office supply stores.
+You can sometimes get advance directive forms from organizations that give people information about Medicare.
+Fill it out and sign it.
+Regardless of where you get this form, keep in mind that it is a legal document.
+You should consider having a lawyer help you prepare it.

+• Give copies to appropriate people.
+You should give a copy of the form to your healthcare provider and to the person you name on the form who can make decisions for you if you can't.
 You may want to give copies to close friends or family members.
 Keep a copy at home.